connectomicslab/connectomemapper3/paper/paper.md

   [@Vorderwulbecke2020High-densityPoint] [@CarboniNeuro:2020], and data [@Pascucci2022]
   research articles.
 CMP3 is also part of [`ReproNim/containers`](https://github.com/ReproNim/containers),
-  a Datalad dataset with a collection of 40 popular neuroimaging research pipelines, which allows one easily include it as a subdataset within larger study (super)datasets and to run it directly with Datalad to achieve fully reproducible analysis.
+  a Datalad dataset with a collection of containerized 40 popular neuroimaging research pipelines, which allows one to easily include it as a subdataset within Datalad-controlled BIDS datasets, and achieve fully reproducible analysis by running CMP3 directly with Datalad.

 # Acknowledgements